The Final Cut (album): Recording

-Like previous studio albums by the band, The Final Cut used sound effects combined with advances in audio recording technology.
+Like previous Pink Floyd albums, The Final Cut used sound effects combined with advances in audio recording technology.
 Mason's contributions were mostly limited to recording sound effects for the experimental Holophonic system, an audio processing technique used to add an enhanced three-dimensional effect to the recordings; The Final Cut is the second album ever to feature this technology.
-The technique is featured on "Get Your Filthy Hands Off My Desert", creating a sound of an explosion that surrounds the listener.
-Sound effects from earlier Floyd albums are also used; the wind from Meddle (1971) is reused, as are parts of The Dark Side of the Moon (1973), Wish You Were Here (1975), Animals (1977) and The Wall (1979).
+The technique is featured on "Get Your Filthy Hands Off My Desert", creating a sound of a rocket flying by and exploding which surrounds the listener, especially when headphones are used.
+Sound effects are reused from the Pink Floyd albums Meddle (1971), The Dark Side of the Moon (1973), Wish You Were Here (1975), Animals (1977) and The Wall (1979).

-After months of poor relations, and following a final confrontation, Gilmour was removed from the credit list as producer, but was still paid production royalties.
+After months of poor relations, and following a final confrontation, Gilmour had his name removed from the credit list as producer, although he was still paid production royalties.
 Waters later said that he was also under significant pressure and that early in production believed he would never record with Gilmour or Mason again.
-He may have threatened to release the album as a solo record, although Pink Floyd were contracted to EMI and such a move would have been unlikely.
+He may have threatened to release the album as a solo record, although Pink Floyd were contracted to EMI and such a move would have been unlikely to succeed.
 Mason kept himself distant, dealing with marital problems.
 In an August 1987 interview, Waters recalled The Final Cut as an "absolute misery to make", and that the band members were "fighting like cats and dogs".
 He said the experience forced them to accept that they had not worked together as a band since their ninth studio album Wish You Were Here (1975).